 Are you after instant pain relief?

 As a migraine sufferer I have tried most natural migraine relief therapies that have come across my path.

 In desperation I have even tried ones that are not especially effective for migraines.

-In my experience, methods to help reduce muscle tension and stress are very helpful (and keep me sane), but don't stop the attack.
+In my experience, methods to help reduce muscle tension and stress are very helpful (and keep me sane), but never abort an attack.

-For me, the deep breathing and acupuncture works best.
+For me, the ginger, meditation and acupuncture work best.
 When I had weekly acupuncture the intensity of pain with each migraine decreased substantially.

-I am just working with deep breathing now that engages my diaphragm and totally relaxes my back, neck and spine.
+I am just experimenting with deep breathing now that engages my diaphragm and totally relaxes my back, neck and spine.
 Using the right muscles to breath reduces tension build up in those areas.

-Allergy testing is important for us migraineurs to help eliminate triggers.
+Allergy testing could be important for you as a migraineur to help eliminate triggers.
 30-50% of people can improve migraine occurrence by avoiding allergic reactions and 85% can experience a reduction.
 I think 30 to 85 percent is certainly worth the effort if you fall into that group!